Learn about the 8 Lean wastes to minimize from your processes and how to differentiate between the wastes of Motion and

 There is always room for Waste Identification and Improvement.

 Even consulting professionals can find new ways to find and remove waste!
-I recently eliminated several wastes from one of my financial processes by downloading my financial institution’s app that allows me to use my mobile phone to photograph the check front and back from the comfort of my office.
+I recently eliminated several wastes from one of my financial processes by downloading my financial institution’s app.
+This allows me to use my mobile phone to photograph the check front and back from the comfort of my office.
 This simple depositing feature is saving our team the time needed to drive to the bank (transporting checks), filling out deposit slips, and waiting in line.

 Labeling waste is not the goal.
 Focus on eliminating waste.

-Wasted movement – Motion and Transportation – occurs when people and equipment, products and information, moves around without creating value.
+Wasted movement – Motion and Transportation – occurs when people, equipment, products, and information, move around without creating value.
 Ultimately, giving a name to the kind of waste you have identified is not the objective.

 The effort that will improve your work processes for your employees and clients is to identify efforts that add value and remove the waste, whichever kind of waste it is.